scozv/blog/_pages/cv.en.md

 * Design and implementation of the activities report based on Graph, improve of the query time complexity from  $$O(n\cdot m)$$ down to $$O(\log n)$$.
 * Deployment with AWS EC and LB.
 * Throttle implementation for third party API request with Akka Stream.
+* Kafka producer and consumer implementation for 3 use cases.
 * Lite admin page with `dva`, `antd` and `React.js`.

 ### L Product Core Data Category System